 Even at her most outrageous, she stays simple, vulnerable, and sensual as her haikus to formalism.
 In one performance, the audience members snip away her clothes until, after forty minutes, they leave her all but naked, with just her small body, black suit, and refusal to smile.
 Charlotte Moorman, better known as the musician to Paik's TV cello, later made the piece her own, but only by giving it a raunchy, exhibitionist humor.
 Something had changed.

 I thought of the change when I saw another side of the fun house, from a generation later.
 In a big survey of the Modern's holdings since 1960, Pipilotti Rist seems worlds away from the somber tone of Hill or Viola.
 Her video seems at first even like a deodorant commercial, but only to invite her in to a disorienting, personal, and feminist space.
-Like Ono, she can still take on a serious issue like gender or the body in art, while joining the pageant.
+Like Ono, she can still take on a serious issue like the body in art, mostly female, while joining the pageant.

 Ono calls that all-white chess set Play It By Trust.
 Art depends on accepting and understanding illusion.
 So why not a sense of play as well?

 In interviews, Ono sometimes denied her critical role in Fluxus.
 She was reacting to the pains of the perpetual outsider—the Asian banker's American daughter in yet another of art's male clubs.
 She was coping, however, with something else as well, the problem of holding onto that balance, between a joke and a work of art.
 Ono gives pleasure and makes one think about giving pleasure, but without ever doubting it.
 It makes her still part of the carnival now, never giving in to it and yet never quite upsetting it.
 Her refusal to smile fits a woman in search of a role in it to call her own.